-Mechanic takes off from Sea-Tac Airport, crashes in island in South Sound
+Horizon Air worker takes plane from Sea-Tac Airport, crashes on island in south Puget Sound

 “I feel like one of my engines is going out or something,” Rich says.

-“OK, Rich,” the controller responded, again very calmly.
+“OK, Rich,” the controller responded.
 “If you could, you just want to keep that plane right over the water.
 Keep the aircraft nice and low.”

 A witness on the ground, Bryan Sichley, said he was at Chambers Bay in Tacoma and saw a plane nose dive after being chased by two fighter jets.
 The Federal Aviation Administration reported about 9:30 p.m. that a plane crashed.